Ask any woman how much she weighs, and she will tell you she needs to lose weight.

 Research shows that low calories diets using liquid meals can be effective way for losing weight.

 Should you try it?

-While some people will find success, a liquid diet for weight loss is not for everyone.
+While some people will find success, a liquid diet is not for everyone.

 Yes, it is a practical way to reduce calorie consumption.